What is Scrum of Scrums?

 - What is it that hampers my work?

-Since every participant in the Scrum of Scrums acts as a team ambassador, the questions are reformulated:
+Since in Scrum of Scrums each participant acts as a team ambassador, the questions can be reworded accordingly:

 - What has my team accomplished since we last meeting?